Image Credit: Kodda/Shutterstock.com

-In addition, construction processes are also associated with contaminating soils and reintroducing subsurface pollution back into the environment.
-As a result of the inherent risks associated with any construction project, joint efforts between this industry and federal entities in order to reduce the amount of hazardous substances, pollutants and/or contaminants that are released into the environment at the construction site and beyond.
+In addition, construction processes are also associated with contaminated soils and reintroducing subsurface pollution back into the environment.
+As a result of the inherent risks associated with any construction project, joint efforts between this industry and federal entities in order to reduce the number of hazardous substances, pollutants and/or contaminants that are released into the environment at the construction site and beyond.

 According to the London Atmospheric Emissions Inventory, which is one of the most recent studies that has been conducted in the United Kingdom to evaluate air quality, the construction industry is responsible for an estimated 4.5% of nitrogen oxide (NOx) emissions, 8% of large particle emissions (PM10) and 14.5% of fine particle emissions (PM2.5).
 And, as a result of their small size, are arguably some of the most dangerous types of particles that can affect human health2.

 While the effects following exposure to particulate matter are largely dependent upon the size of the particles, some of the major health effects that can occur include; premature death in people with heart or lung disease, nonfatal heart attacks, irregular heartbeat, aggravated asthma symptoms, reduced pulmonary function and the worsening of respiratory symptoms3.